Why do some Rain Water Harvesting systems fail?

 At SILVERON, Learning & Innovation are the heart of what we do.

-4 Replies to “Why do some Rain Water Harvesting systems fail?”
+4 thoughts on “Why do some Rain Water Harvesting systems fail?”

 1. Permeability of the soil in different terrain will be different and l doubt that one kind of structure will hold good universally.
 Having said that I would like to put on record that Silveron has vast experience in understanding of soil types and has a name in Rain Water Harvesting as was told to me by a private firm of North India.